JetBrains/intellij-sdk-docs/topics/basics/getting_started/theme/setting_up_theme_environment.md

 ### Download IntelliJ-Based IDE

 To see the effects of the developed plugin in a real IDE, it is required to run the plugin in an [IDE development instance](ide_development_instance.md).
-In most cases, it is enough to download and use _[IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Community Edition_.
+In most cases, it is enough to download and use _[IntelliJ IDEA](https://www.jetbrains.com/idea/download/)_.
-If it is required to style components used only in a specific IDE like _IntelliJ IDEA Ultimate_ or _WebStorm_, they can also be used as SDK.
-However, debugging the core code will only work with the _IntelliJ IDEA Community Edition_.
+If it is required to style components used only in a specific IDE like _GoLand_ or _WebStorm_, they can also be used as SDK, but debugging the core code will only work with the _IntelliJ IDEA_.

 ### Add JDK and IntelliJ Platform Plugin SDK